FredHutch/pgMAP_pipeline/README.md

 # To Do

-* update Snakefile based on discussions with April

 * increase memory/cores for demux_fastqs rule

 * figure out what is going on with conda error about placeholder of length '80' - can I just use mamba to fix the problem?
 Or do I need to use the --conda-prefix option?
 (Test without --conda-prefix set as home to see)